 9. Transformation of HR Using Tech and Data

 Going into 2022, more organizations are transforming their human resources departments as they leverage data analytics in direct sourcing and talent acquisition.
 HR workers can also use data to find out why employees are leaving their organizations and stem turnover.
 People analytics, or insights derived from data related to workforce talent, are helping employers uncover important information about organization-wide performance and employees’ individual needs.

 When it comes to tech, companies are turning to cloud computing, collaboration technologies, and digitization to improve HR operations and the employee experience, according to the Society for Human Resource Management.

 10. An Emphasis on Continued Employee Growth

 As more leaders prioritize upskilling and reskilling in the workplace, they’re aiming to embed a growth mindset into their organization’s culture.
 A growth mindset stems from the belief that you have the capacity to learn and grow.
 This contrasts with a fixed mindset—a belief that certain qualities of an individual (like talent or intelligence) are innate.

 Two examples of companies that have made organization-wide growth mindsets high priorities are Microsoft and Unilever.
 In 2022 overall, establishing a culture of learning with organizations will become even more important to closing skills gaps.

 As we face new future-of-work trends in 2022, we can only continue to wonder what changes automation and digitalization will bring further into the future.
 But it’s clear the pandemic has spurred workforce transformation at a rapid pace, and employers need to keep up with skills development more than ever before.

 As these workplace trends emerge, upskill and reskill your workforce to meet the needs of businesses today.
-Contact Emeritus Enterprise to learn more about how we can help you address skills gaps within your team or organization.
+Learn more about Emeritus Enterprise and how we can help you develop online employee training programs for your team.